johanhaleby/javalin.github.io/pages/docs/docs-past-1-7-0.md

 This is nothing to worry about.

-Like a lot of other Java projects, Javalin does not have a logger included, which means that you have to add your own logger.
+Like a lot of other Java projects, Occurrent does not have a logger included, which means that you have to add your own logger.
 If you don't know/care a lot about Java loggers, the easiest way to fix this is to add the following dependency to your project: